-Weaver Chapel: Dedicated in 1956, the chapel is located along E. Campus Drive.
+Weaver Chapel: Use formal name on first reference; "the chapel" is acceptable on second reference.
+Dedicated in 1956, the chapel is located along E. Campus Drive.
 During academic semesters, the chapel offers chapel services, Sunday worship services, Ash Wednesday worship service with the Imposition of Ashes and Holy Communion, informal study, and fellowship opportunities.
 The organ in the chapel is a three-manual instrument with 52 ranks of pipes.
-The Office of University Pastors is housed here, and the stained glass windows were designed by Oliver Smith of Bryn Athyn, Pennsylvania.
-The windows have enjoyed critical acclaim as they are designed using a somewhat non-traditional method of construction.
+The Office of the University Pastor is housed here, and the stained-glass windows were designed by Oliver Smith of Bryn Athyn, Pennsylvania.
+The windows have enjoyed critical acclaim as they are designed using a somewhat nontraditional method of construction.
 Instead of the picture being presented on glass, the graphic portion is made of lead and the glass stays only in the background.

-Weaver Observatory: Located along W. Campus Drive, it contains a 24-foot rotating dome telescope with a 10-inch lens, which is used mainly for astronomy and physics courses.
+Weaver Observatory: Use formal name on first reference; "the observatory" is acceptable on second reference.
+Located along W. Campus Drive, it contains a 24-foot rotating dome telescope with a 10-inch lens, which is used mainly for astronomy and physics courses.